 Here are some of the smaller Rubbermaid Brilliance containers.
 The 3.2 cup size is great for medium bags (around 12 oz net weight) of walnuts, pecans, and raisins.
 The smallest 1.3 cup container works for small bags of seeds and dried fruit.
 You can see in this photo that I cut the labels to fit the small containers.

-Pantry Storage Containers for Flour
+Best Flour Storage Containers for a Pantry

 Side note: my label set did not include “oat flour” so I combined two other labels to create one!